Adversarial Sticker: A Stealthy Attack Method in the Physical World: Methodology

-For rotation transformation, the information on the y-z plane reflects the rotation angle $\theta$ of the sticker. $\Delta y$ denotes an arbitrary length and $\Delta z$ is the corresponding length on the Z-axis, then $\theta$ is calculated as follows: According to $\theta$, we rotate the bent sticker in 3D space to get the 3D coordinates of the final sticker.
-The sticker patterns of 2D plane corresponding to 3D coordinates are calculated using bilinear interpolation and backward mapping.
+For {the} rotation transformation, the information on the Y-Z plane reflects the rotation angle $\theta$ of the sticker, and $\theta$ of most of the sticker area is approximated to that of the entire sticker. $\Delta y$ denotes an arbitrary length and $\Delta z$ is the corresponding length on the Z-axis, then $\theta$ is calculated as follows:

+where $\theta$, $\Delta y$, $\Delta z$, etc. are marked in Figure \ref{fig:transformation}.
+After the angle is calculated, the stickers after bending transformation are rotated in the 3-D space.
+Specifically, let $M_{B}$ denote the matrix formed by the coordinates of each point after rotation, then

+According to the information of X and Y coordinates in $M_{B}$, the 2-D pattern of the sticker after {the} complete deformation can be obtained by using the bilinear interpolation formulated in Eq. (\ref{eq:gp}).